Fire and rescue services

 Services provided by hospitals and medical centres aren't free, and payment is required before you leave the facility.
 Sometimes, the medical provider may ask you for payment before you receive treatment.

 The standard of medical facilities and care vary in quality.
-Public hospitals in Greece are below the standard in Australia.
+Public hospitals are below the standard in Australia.
 Considerable delays may be encountered with non-urgent surgeries and other medical treatments at public hospitals.

 If you become seriously ill or injured, you may need evacuation.
 This is more likely if you're in a remote area or on a Greek island.
 You might be moved to Athens or another place with better facilities.
 Medical evacuation can be very expensive.